 Rates Of Alcohol Use Disorder

-Twenty-five percent of transgender and gay people admit to abusing alcohol on a monthly basis, compared to five to ten percent of the general population.
+Twenty-five percent of transgender people report drinking alcohol on a monthly basis, compared to five to ten percent of cisgender people.

 Rates Of Prescription Drug Abuse

-Transgender people are two to three times more likely to misuse prescription pain medications, such as opioids, than gay, lesbian, or straight cisgender people.
+Transgender people are two to three times more likely to misuse prescription pain medications, such as opioids, than cisgender people.

 Rates Of Illicit Drug Abuse